borenstein-lab/MetaLAFFA/README.md

 Given filtered and quality-controlled FASTQs, metaLAFFA next maps these reads against a database of protein sequences corresponding to identified genes.
 Note that this (read-based annotation) method is one of two main annotation approaches, the other being assembly-based annotation, such as performed by MOCAT2 (Kultima et al. 2016).
 Read-based annotation works by assigning functional annotations to individual reads rather than by assembling contigs from reads, assigning functional annotations to ORFs identified in the contigs, and then mapping reads to the ORFs to get counts.

 Read annotations are most often performed by aligning reads to a database of gene sequences that have prior functional associations.
 These alignments are often performed as translated alignments, i.e. doing a 6-frame translation of a read's nucleotide sequence to possible amino acid sequences and then aligning those amino acid sequences to the protein sequences associated with genes. metaLAFFA uses DIAMOND (Buchfink, Xie, and Huson 2015) as its default aligner due to its speed and built-in parallelization.
-The UniRef90 reference database of gene sequences (from UniProt (Consortium 2018)) is used by default, though other databases of annotated gene sequences could be used if available (e.g. KEGG).
+By default, metaLAFFA is configured to use the UniRef90 reference database of gene sequences (from UniProt (Consortium 2018)) when present, though other databases of annotated gene sequences could be used if available (e.g. KEGG).

 ##### 5. Filtering read mapping hits

 After mapping reads to gene sequences, metaLAFFA filters these hits to improve annotation quality.
 There are several ways to filter hits that depend on how many best hits are kept per read and whether hits to genes without functional annotations are kept.
 The differences in these methods are discussed in Carr et al. (Carr and Borenstein 2014), which analyzes the trade-offs in sensitivity and specificity that come from different choices in hit filtering.
-By default, metaLAFFA uses a custom Python script to filter hits and uses the highest specificity hit filtering method, keeping only hits with the best e-value for each read and allowing best hits to include genes without functional annotations.
+By default, metaLAFFA uses a custom Python script to filter hits and uses the highest specificity hit filtering method (i.e. keeping hits that we are most confident in, but potentially missing some true hits due to lower confidence), keeping only hits with the best e-value for each read and allowing best hits to include genes without functional annotations.

 ##### 6. Gene counting